 The damages in a car accident case depend on the facts of the case.

 However, most car accident victims are entitled to receive compensation for their:

 - Travel costs to and from medical appointments

 - Disabilities, scarring, and impairments

 - Loss of income and benefits

 - Pain and suffering, including physical, mental, and emotional suffering

 - Loss of enjoyment of life or quality of life

 Schedule a Free Consultation With Our St. Louis Head-On Crashes Lawyers

 Are you ready to fight for the compensation you deserve?
-The St. Louis head-on crash lawyers of The Bradley Law Firm are ready to fight for you.
+The St. Louis head-on crash lawyers of Bradley Law Personal Injury Lawyers are ready to fight for you.
 Call our office to schedule your free consultation to meet with one of our car accident lawyers in St. Louis.